Albania–Italy relations: Modern history

 Formal relations between the two countries commenced in 1912, as the Kingdom of Italy supported the Albanian Declaration of Independence in said year.
 Italy's policies of the time towards Albania were adopted as a counterbalance to Austria's pressure in the Balkans.

-During the World War I, the Italian protectorate over Albania was established by the Kingdom of Italy in an effort to secure a de jure independent Albania under Italian control.
+During World War I, the Italian protectorate over Albania was established by the Kingdom of Italy in an effort to secure a de jure independent Albania under Italian control.
 It existed from June 23, 1917, until the summer of 1920.
 From June 4 to September 3, 1920, a series of battles between Italian forces garrisoned throughout Vlorë region and Albanian nationalists divided in small groups of fighters happened and these battles were later called as the Vlora War, which ended the Italian Protectorate.

 Later during the monarchy period and the reign of King Zog, Italy became the closest ally of Albania, making it a de facto protectorate.
 The Economy was highly dependent on loans and financial aid given from Italy.
 In the spring of 1925 two important concessions were signed with Italy; the first was the right to found a national bank and the second was the approval of the establishment of an Italian company (SVEA), to develop the economy of Albania.
 Later the National Bank of Albania was founded with Italian capital and Italy helped to issue and introduce the official currency of Albania, the Lek.

-Flag of the Kingdom of Albania (1939-1943) by a decree of King Victor Emanuel III, 28 September 1939.
+Flag of the Kingdom of Albania (1939–1943) by a decree of King Victor Emanuel III, 28 September 1939.